zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn1.md

 villages with face-to-face contact are, in fact, imagined [^andersondef].

 On that note, a good comparison to align the perspective of national community to is the imagined community of religion.

-- Parallel with religious community.
-- Consider Kohn: people consider themselves of a place not in a place.

-Ernest Gellner claims that  "it (nationalism) invents nations where they do not exist"; a claim that Anderson comments implies the existence of "true" communities that can be "advantageously juxtaposed to nations" . this, however, on the ground that all communities larger than villages are imagined.
+The community of strangers of the same religious faith is driven by their common faith, the sacred (and equidistant) language, a common 'fraternity'.
+It provides an ideological perspective similar to that of nationalism, only the latter is in fact "intellectually poorer".
+We need only look at Kohn's words in *The Nature of Nationalism*

+> ... man's loyalty was due to his church or religion; a *heretic* put himself out of the pale of society in the same way that a *"traitor"* to his nation does today. [^kohnture]

+# Is there a difference between the communities which are formed by civic and ethnic nationalism?

 ## Points